 There are some lenders who will accept 10% deposits for new builds but you may end up getting a less generous rate from them.
 My advice would be to consult a mortgage advisor before you make an offer on any new development.

 When buying a new build you are at the mercy of the developers to a large extent.
 If they are delayed in their building or go bust midway through then it can leave you in an untenable situation.
 Most lenders will offer the mortgage loan for 6 months and so if the building is delayed longer than you have foreseen and this 6 months lapses then they may not release the funds and you will have to go through the whole application process again.

 That’s why it is vital that you ensure that your developers are trustworthy and that they have a good track record of building on time and to a high standard.
 Visit their website to find examples of their past developments and contact estate agents who have worked with them to get a better understanding of their professionalism and standards.

 Learn To Be Decisive

-You may be thinking that buying a turnkey property will limit the amount of decisions you will have to make on the décor and style of your home, however it can actually lead to more decision making.
+You may be thinking that buying a turnkey property will limit the number of decisions you will have to make on the décor and style of your home, however, it can actually lead to more decision making.
 When you buy a new build the developer will usually give you a few options for things like kitchen tiles, cabinets, worktops, fireplaces, carpets, hall tiles, bathroom tiles etc.